Buying a home is no small feat, especially as the hot sellers’ market continues. It’s even harder to do with bad credit.

 Below are some of the available loan alternatives for borrowers with poor credit and the average credit score criteria for each.

 An FHA loan is one that the government backs, and it requires a minimum credit score of 500.
-Because of the reduced qualifying standards, FHA loans can be particularly appealing to first-time home buyers.
+Because of the reduced qualifying standards, FHA Mortgage Loan Processing can be particularly appealing to first-time home buyers.

 There are also additional qualifying requirements for FHA loans.
 For example, an FHA loan can only buy the main house you intend to live in.